 All of her work is divvied up by either the year it was completed or under a specific theme like Nerd Love.
 The latter is not to be missed if you’re a fan of rad things like Twin Peaks, Kermit the Frog or My Neighbor Totoro.
 We're particularly excited by the news that an Adventure Time version is currently under the knife.
 Math yeah!

 Meghan's eye-pleasing color palette and layout earn her a spot on the Carbonmade fridge today.
 Congratulations on being a "cut" above the rest!

 Interview by Angela

-It’s not uncommon for folks to have stars in their eyes about making it in The Big Apple.
-Packing up their life in Dullsville, USA to head for the hubbub and excitement of New York City.
-But what if opportunity comes knocking when you’re already connected, established and living the life in a great city?
-Arsie Jiwajinda, the newest member of Team Carbonmade, felt compelled enough to leave her heart in San Francisco to join us in the NYC tech startup scene.
-Let's catch up with her now that she's got a few months in under her belt!
+It's not uncommon for folks to have stars in their eyes and dreams of packing up their lives in Smalltown, USA to move to The Big Apple.
+But what if you're already living it up in a city you love when opportunity comes a-knockin'?
+Our newest team member, Arsie Jiwajinda, felt compelled enough to pack up her life in San Francisco to join our tech startup in NYC.
+Let's catch up with her now that she's got a few months under her belt!

 Hello, Arsie.
 How long had you lived in San Francisco and where were you working before Carbonmade?

 Ahoy!
 I grew up in the Bay Area, but I’ve lived in the city of San Francisco for the last 5 years.
 I was working at an international education non-profit organization that focused on literacy and gender equality in education in Africa and Asia.
 I worked in finance operations and development, which is a fancy word for fundraising.

 How did you hear about the job and how would you describe what you do here?